MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/details-about-destructors.md

 ---
-description: C++/WinRT 2.0 allows you to defer destruction of your implementation types, and to safely query during destruction.
-This topic describes those features and explains when you would use them.
+description: These extension points in C++/WinRT 2.0 allow you to defer destruction of your implementation types, to safely query during destruction, and to hook the entry into and exit from your projected methods.
-title: Details about destructors ms.date: 07/19/2019
-ms.topic: article
+title: Extension points for your implementation types ms.date: 09/26/2019 ms.topic: article
 keywords: windows 10, uwp, standard, c++, cpp, winrt, projection, deferred destruction, safe queries ms.localizationpriority: medium
 ---

-# Details about destructors
+# Extension points for your implementation types

+The [winrt::implements struct template](/uwp/cpp-ref-for-winrt/implements) is the base from which your own [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) implementations (of runtime classes and activation factories) directly or indirectly derive.

+This topic discusses the extension points of **winrt::implements** in C++/WinRT 2.0.
+You can choose to implement these extension points on your implementation types, in order to customize the default behavior of inspectable objects (*inspectable* in the sense of the [IInspectable](/windows/win32/api/inspectable/nn-inspectable-iinspectable) interface).

-C++/WinRT 2.0 allows you to defer destruction of your implementation types, and to safely query during destruction.
-This topic describes those features and explains when you would use them.
+These extension points allow you to defer destruction of your implementation types, to safely query during destruction, and to hook the entry into and exit from your projected methods.
+This topic describes those features and explains more about when and how you would use them.

-## Deferred Destruction
+## Deferred destruction

 In the [Diagnosing direct allocations](/windows/uwp/cpp-and-winrt-apis/diag-direct-alloc) topic, we mentioned that your implementation type can't have a private destructor.